|

 cutout holes in the base, or be prepared to cut and stick a piece of plastic in place to cover up the

 holes.
-Mine is a “Durable” brand box with no holes, costing about $10 including its stack of
+Mine is a “Durable” brand box with no holes, costing about $10 including a free stack of

 Back to quick links